martin-esparragoza/fnk/README.md

     4. Load in dynamically linked drivers
     5. Load in librtfnk so it can also be linked as well as other libs
     6. Load in kernel and now execute it

+## Posix deviations?
+1. You shouldn't be trying to port code over usually.
+Its a HOBBY RTOS, most things should be custom
+2. I disagree with some POSIX functions as they can be restrictive or hard to manage errors.
+For example malloc can only return if it worked or didn't until further digging, I want error messages to be plentiful, easy to access, and give good information.

+TODO (FIX) LIST:
+- FAT16 Write
+- FAT16 Allow for smaller than actual FAT size
+- Telemetry actual error handling (error codes + error strings that are implemented in the .c file)